Frequently Asked Questions about Leaves of Absence

 20. How do I get paid (versus being unpaid) while using Family Medical Leave time?

 You are paid in conjunction with the university policies on sick time/vacation time/comp time.
 You are paid only if you have accrued sick, vacation, or comp time.
-Employees are required to substitute paid sick time for unpaid FML time, if absence is for medical reasons, and may elect to remain in pay status using vacation or comp time before being placed on an unpaid medical leave.
+Employees are required to substitute paid sick time for unpaid FML time, if absence is for medical reasons, and may elect to remain in pay status using vacation or comp time before being placed on an unpaid Medical Leave of Absence.

 21. If I am on Family and Medical Leave time on a holiday, will I be paid for that holiday and does the holiday count as FMLA time off?